 25. Meeting Minutes: Condo, apartment, or mobile home park home owners associations need the minutes of their annual meeting transcribed and saved for legal purposes.
 They may also need updates to their bylaws typed.

 One of my customers, The City of St. Pete Beach, Florida, found me in the local Yellow Book phone directory.
 Another customer who found my secretarial service business online was The City of Birchwood Village, Minnesota.
-I typed their monthly city council meetings after downloading the video-taped meetings from the internet.
+I transcribed the minutes of their monthly city council meetings after downloading the video-taped meetings from the internet.

 This type of work is a bit different than straight typing.
 The customer should give you information regarding exactly what format to be used for the minutes.
 More detailed information on this will be in my book.